charliecalvert/CloudNotes/Assignments/React/ReactPropBasics.md

 ## Overview

-Properties are like state, but they are passed down from a component higher in the component hierarchy.
+Properties are like [state][state], but they are passed down from a component higher in the component hierarchy.
 Thus we can define a property in one place, but use it in multiple components without having to redeclare it, or having to perform other gymnastics.

+- [Learn more about state][sr]
+- [State on Elvenware][state]

 ## Understanding Props